Creating an Optimal Financial Plan

 Step 2 - Identify strategies most likely to achieve the desired goals

 You can adjust the efficient financial plan to compare different strategies to see which approach is most likely to help the client achieve their goals.
-You can start with the client's current plan to see whether that is likely to achieve their goals.
-Then you could compare alternative strategies to see whether you can recommend different actions going forward.
+You can start with the client's current plan and compare alternative strategies to see whether you can recommend different actions.

 For instance, if the above client had $1MM in liquid investments, the following strategies might be identified as providing the highest likelihood of achieving the prioritized goals: